yarden801/crypto-final-project/README.md

 ## Limitations and Development Notes
 You can read deeper in the Known Issues, Discussion and Future Work section in our document.
 In general this is a **Demo Implementation**: Uses fixed seed for reproducible key generation
-- **In-Memory CRL**: Revocation list stored locally in each node; not synchronized across nodes
 - **No Persistance**: Certificates and revocation state lost on restart
 - **Basic Fault Tolerance**: No advanced recovery mechanisms for persistent node failures